 The first work on the CD captures in essence what struck me most about the CD in its entirety: while every work on the CD sounds like Gorecki, it also shows an incredible range of dynamics, style, and orchestration.
 Listeners get everything from quirky folk-like tunes and lighter orchestration through expansive expression and lyricism to jagged accents and off-kilter rhythms.
 All in all I enjoyed listening to this presentation of music by Gorecki, and would recommend it highly.

 Gorecki, Concerto-Cantata (Naxos 8.572872) | Buy on Amazon

 Kelsey Walsh is a pianist and currently resides in San Francisco.
 Follow her on twitter: @kwpianist.

-Album, Anna Gorecka, Carol Wincenc, Concerto-Cantata, Gorecki, Naxos, Review, Warsaw Philharmonic Orchestra
+Albums, Anna Gorecka, Carol Wincenc, Concerto-Cantata, Gorecki, Naxos, Review, Warsaw Philharmonic Orchestra